 Be Disarming: How Do You Approach A Potential Customer?

-The very best thing you can do is to approach each door as if there is a new mother at home alone with her baby.
-By keeping that in mind, you will not find yourself making the most common mistake of hulking right outside the door and invading people's personal space!
-Be respectful and polite, and wear something that identifies who you are; a company shirt, or an ID badge with the company name and logo.
+The best thing you can do is to approach each door as if there is a new mother at home alone with her baby.
+Be respectful and polite, and wear something that identifies who you are: a company shirt or an ID badge with the company name and logo.
 Begin by letting them know who you are, your company and what it does, which brings you to why you are at their door.
-Tips for being disarming and respectful:
+Here are some tips for being disarming and respectful:

-- Compliment their home – after all, you are there telling them they've neglected to maintain their asphalt, so compliment a part of their property that is well-maintained.
-Flowerbeds, windows, lawn, porch, whatever attracts the eye and looks cared for.
+- Compliment your potential customers' homes – After all, you are there telling them they've neglected to maintain their asphalt, so compliment a part of their property that is well-maintained, whether it be flowerbeds, windows, lawns, or porches.

 - Get to the point – Although compliments and introducing yourself are important, don't dawdle and waste their time.
 Tell them why you are there, and what it is you are offering.

-For a demo on how this works, watch this 8-minute video from Asphalt Kingdom president Judd Burdon.
+For a demo on how this works, watch this eight-minute video from Asphalt Kingdom president Judd Burdon.

 Sales Tools: What Should You Have With You?

 You must be able to do the following three things: